Duchy of Ferrara: History

 Ercole I d'Este was one of the most important patrons of the arts in late 15th- and early 16th-century Italy, along the Medicis and Pope Julius II.
 During his reign, Ferrara grew into an international cultural centre, renowned for its architecture, music, literature and visual arts.
-Ferraranese painters established links with Flemish artists and their techniques, exchanging influences in colours and composition choices.
+Ferrarese painters established links with Flemish artists and their techniques, exchanging influences in colours and composition choices.

 Composers came to Ferrara from many parts of Europe, especially France and Flanders.
 Josquin des Prez worked for Duke Ercole for a time (producing the Missa Hercules dux Ferrariæ, which he wrote for him).
 Jacob Obrecht came to Ferrara twice (and died during an outbreak of plague there in 1505).
 Antoine Brumel served as principal court musician from 1505.
 Alfonso I, son of Ercole, was also an important patron; his preference for instrumental music resulted in Ferrara becoming an important centre of composition for the lute.

 The architecture of Ferrara benefitted from the genius of Biagio Rossetti, who was asked in 1484 by Ercole I to redesign the plan of the city.
 The resulting "Addizione Erculea" is one of the most important and beautiful examples of Renaissance city planning and contributed to the selection of Ferrara as a World Heritage Site by UNESCO.

 Alfonso married the notorious Lucrezia Borgia, and continued the war with Venice with success.
 In 1509 he was excommunicated by Pope Julius II, and he overcame the pontifical army in 1512 defending Ravenna.
 (Gaston de Foix fell in this battle, as an ally of Alfonso.)
 Lucrezia, together with other members of the Este house, is buried in the convent of Corpus Domini.

 Alfonso made peace with the succeeding popes.
 He was the patron of Ariosto from 1518 onwards.
 His son Ercole II married Renée of France, daughter of Louis XII of France; he too embellished Ferrara during his reign (1534–1559).